Penny Cryptos are Like Penny Stocks; That is, Risky… but Sometimes a Good Choice Anyways

 However, if one is in a new overly hyped alt and gets left holding the bag, especially a no name penny alt, there exists a real possibility no one will ever come along to purchase that bag.
 This is how it is with penny stocks.

-People will pump penny cryptos all day long in social media and the news, they will promise you crazy returns.
+People will pump penny cryptos all day long on social media and the news, they will promise you crazy returns.
 9 times out of 10, this is just you being sold Ponzi oil.
-Remember Wolf of Wall Street, the Leo’s character sold penny stocks at the start of the movie.
-The ultimate sort of predatory scummy investor’s first move was pushing penny stocks.
+Remember Wolf of Wall Street, Leo’s character sold penny stocks at the start of the movie.
+The ultimate sort of predatory scummy investor’s first move was pushing penny stocks in that movie.
 That should give you an idea of what you are dealing with when you buy into a new coin or ICO.
-Yeah, I mean, it could be good.
-But you need to be prepared to jump ship or go down with it.
+Yeah, I mean, it could be good (there are instances we could point to).
+But you need to be prepared to jump ship or go down with it the other 9 times.

 With all that said, life is all about taking chances.
 I don’t see a single thing wrong with taking 1% of your investable funds and putting it on a penny crypto or penny stock.
 What makes me nervous is people going long in penny cryptos or stocks with big money, especially when they get all overly optimistic.